shelleyolivia/learn-tutorials/avalanche/how-to-create-on-chain-nft-game.md

 import "hardhat/console.sol";
 ```

-Here we are importing all the necessary openzeppelin contract.
+Here we are importing all the necessary Openzeppelin contracts.
 We need ERC721 to mint character NFTs and IERC20 to call ERC20 methods on our EPIC token.
 We will be using some utility contracts like `Counters.sol`, `SafeMath.sol`, `Strings.sol`, `Ownable.sol`, `ReentrancyGuard.sol` and `Base64.sol`.

 `console.sol` is provided by hardhat, used to add some debug statements in the smart contract which will be removed when the contract is compiled for deployment.